Editing a form field

 Calculate

-The value of an form input field can can be calucated based on other column values or data from related records like the parent relation.
+The value of a form input field can be calculated based on other column values or data from related records like the parent relation.

-This calculation takes place in the browser so it can update as soon as a value used in the calulation changes.
+This calculation takes place in the browser, so it can update as soon as a value used in the calculation changes.

 You can use the same syntax as in the Formatter for data table.